The Fat Labrador Weight Loss Diary

 Child friendly– tick (he’s the best!)

-Not jumping up — tick (although I think he’d love to, if he could!)
+No jumping up on people — tick (although I think he’d love to, if he could!)

 Dog friendly — tick (can you be too friendly?)

-Chicken friendly– err Maxo is still deciding whether our pet chickens are food or friends!
+Chicken friendly– still deciding whether our pet chooks are food or friends!

 Good health — all appears good other than his obesity!